Tree of Might

 Blood still makes her stop, still makes her curl into herself, still makes her shake, still makes her cry.

 She walks up to the caves a week later.
-The caves were special jail cells for those criminals that need to be in complete isolation—created by the merciless Danzou, of course.
-And Sakura numbs herself by thinking of the poor fool—Danzou, founder and leader of the now dead ROOT, who only wanted the best for his village but did it in the worst ways possible.
+The caves were special jail cells for those criminals that need to be in complete isolation—created by the merciless Danzo, of course.
+And Sakura numbs herself by thinking of the poor fool—Danzo, founder and leader of the now dead ROOT, who only wanted the best for his village but did it in the worst ways possible.
 The man that ordered a mere boy to massacre his entire family.

 Sakura sees him as a complete fool, a murderer and a monster.

 But they are all monsters, aren't they?

 How is she any better than the dead man?

 She's walking up to the caves to interrogate someone she has loved for years and is quite positive she'd love for a thousand more.
 She's preparing his trial and his execution.

 Sakura sighs, closing her eyes as she pauses at the mouth of the only cave occupied, gathering her thoughts and her composure and her resolve.
 She must be careful, she knows—Sakura wears her heart on her sleeve and she knows herself enough to know she'll give it right back to the only man that's ever held it.

 Foolish, she tells herself, snapping her eyes open and lifting her chin up in defiance as she heads inside.